HAECHI-LABS/vvisp/README_KLAYTN.md

 ```
 **3. Make your Contracts at `contracts/`**

-We do not recommend to modify generated contracts in `contracts/vvisp/` by `$ vvisp init`.
 Now, you can use `gen-script`, `compile` and `flatten` commands.

 **4. Set `vvisp-config.js` file**